cosmos/sdk-tutorials/academy/4-my-own-chain/game-wager.md

     }, *createResponse)
     ```

     In fact, it is exactly the [same `require`](https://github.com/stretchr/testify/blob/v1.7.0/suite/suite.go#L24) object.
-So a brutal search and replace should work.
+A basic search and replace should work.

-5. If you need access to the checkers keeper, it can be found in the suite too:
+5. If you need access to the checkers keeper, it can also be found in the suite:

     ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/872366cd/x/checkers/keeper/msg_server_create_game_test.go#L51-L52]
     keeper := suite.app.CheckersKeeper